kumahq/kuma-website/docs/docs/dev/deployments/multi-zone.md

 ### Communication between 2 zones failing

 This can happen if there are network connectivity issues:
-* between control plane and zone ingress from other zones;
+* Between control plane and zone ingress from other zone.
-* between control plane and zone egress (when present);
+* Between control plane and zone egress (when present).
-* between zone egress (when present) and zone ingress from other zone;
+* Between zone egress (when present) and zone ingress from other zone.
-* zone egress (when present) is down;
+* Zone egress (when present) is down.
-* all zone ingresses of a zone are down.
+* All zone ingresses of a zone are down.

 When it happens:
 * Communication and operation within each zone is unaffected.